Buying property in Japan as an American: 2026 comprehensive guide

 Kyoto’s beauty and tourism underpin demand, especially for renovated machiya and boutique assets.
 But STR rules are the toughest in Japan.

-- In residential zones, minpaku typically operates Jan 15 – Mar 15 only; alternatives include ryokan/special licenses for year-round use.
+- In residential zones, minpaku typically operates Jan 15 – Mar 15 only; alternatives include ryokan or special licenses for year-round use.

-- City of Kyoto new-condo average ¥56.1m in 2024 (-1.9% YoY) – selective buying and rehab value add can still pencil.
+- City of Kyoto new-condo average was ¥56.1 million in 2024, down 1.9% YoY – selective buying and rehab value-add can still be pencilled in.
 Machiya comes with preservation duties; Kyoto runs renovation subsidies and requires notifications before demolition – plan capex and timelines.

 Ready to make Japan your next property move?